cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.4.3 (2020-02-09) =
+* Added logic to bypass the rightpress discount plugin caching of prices

+= 7.4.2 (2020-02-08) =
+* Changed logic of system price and sale system price attributes

+= 7.4.1 (2020-02-08) =
+* Solved a PHP notice undefined variable

+= 7.4.0 (2020-02-08) =
+* Solved a PHP is_type error

+= 7.3.9 (2020-02-06) =
+* Added extra Moebel.be template fields

+= 7.3.8 (2020-02-05) =
+* Fixed a Facebook pixel issue for the search page where for some theme's the search broke when no search results were returned.

+= 7.3.7 (2020-02-04) =
+* Added JSON priceSpecification
+* Fixed a fatal error where users added a flat rate shipping zone but forgot to set a shipping country.
+This issue has been fixed now.

 = 7.3.6 (2020-01-30) =
 * Fixed a bug where an admin notice could be closed but the state was not being saved.